salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 ### Distorted behavior

 - if no distortion is found for an Attr instance then proceed with native invocation of setNamedItem
-- if a distortion exists then the distorted behavior is relative to what that distortion does
+- if a distortion exists then the distorted behavior is relative to what that distortion does<hr>
 <a name="navigatordocsserviceworker-gettermd"></a>

 ## get: Navigator.prototype.serviceWorker